Got Wandering Feet? 12 Places That Will Pay You to Move There

 If you work remotely full time, make more than $52,000, can move within six months and are 18 or older, then you’re eligible for The Remote Shoals relocation plan.
 You’re also eligible if you’re self-employed outside of Colbert and Lauderdale counties.

 They’ll pay you $10,000 to move there — with 25% coming upfront, 25% after six months and the remaining 50% after living in The Shoals area for a year.
-The Shoals comprises Florence, Muscle Shoals, Sheffield and Tuscumbia in northern Alabama and is a two-hour drive from Birmingham, Nashville and Memphis.
+The Shoals comprises Florence, Muscle Shoals, Sheffield and Tuscumbia in northern Alabama and is a two-hour drive from Birmingham, Nashville and Memphis and boasts a low cost of living, low property taxes and affordable real estate.

 4. Baltimore, Maryland